Salivary Gland Cancer

 Nationally Ranked Cancer Care

-We're repeatedly ranked among the nation's best in both cancer care and ear, nose and throat care by U.S. News & World Report.
+UC San Diego Health is ranked among the top 50 in the nation for cancer care and ear, nose and throat care by U.S. News & World Report.
 We're also the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center in San Diego County.
 This is the highest possible rating for a U.S. cancer center, and it means you'll receive the best possible care and support.
 Studies show patient outcomes are better at NCI-designated cancer centers.

 Expertise in Salivary Gland Cancer